-SOCIAL JUSTICE SOCIAL COHESION Ensure that NbS in cities are equally accessible or welcoming and benefits to all people.
-Include elements that promote social cohesion, such as spaces for sport, play and food production.
+SOCIAL JUSTICE SOCIAL COHESION Ensure that NbS in cities are equal- ly accessible or welcoming and benefits to all people.
+Include elements that promote so- cial cohesion, such as spaces for sport, play and food production.
 Create a balanced map of NbS in the city, so that they are geograph- ically accessible to all areas of the city.
-Integrate the NbS into the urban landscape and locate them in highly visible public spaces, thus making them attractive places for passive leisure.
+Integrate the NbS into the urban landscape and locate them in high- ly visible public spaces, thus mak- ing them attractive places for pas- sive leisure.
 Ensure that NbS are adequately maintained in all areas of the city.
-Creating spaces or features that Ensure that processes for selection and design of NbS include everyone equally, and are all views for participants in these processes treated equally. contribute to the shared identity of a city, such as iconic parks and squares, or a particular street tree or flower that become associated with a city.
+Ensure that processes for selection and design of NbS include every- one equally, and are all views for participants in these processes treated equally.
+Creating spaces or features that contribute to the shared identity of a city, such as iconic parks and squares, or a particular street tree or flower that become associated with a city.
 NbS design and functioning may reflect the values and cultures of all people.